Andrew Mitchell (footballer, born 1992)

-Andrew Mitchell (born 6 April 1992) is a Northern Irish football Coach who is the first team coach of League of Ireland Premier Division club Derry City.
+Andrew Mitchell (born 6 April 1992) is a Northern Irish football manager and former player who is the technical coach of League of Ireland Premier Division club Derry City.

-A former defender, Mitchell began his playing career at Manchester City's youth academy.
-He established himself at Rangers FC before furthering his playing career in Scotland, England & Northern Ireland, Mitchell played over 500 competitive games and won four league titles.
+A former midfielder and defender, Mitchell began his playing career at Manchester City's youth academy.
+He later established himself at Rangers before continuing his career in Scotland, England and Northern Ireland.
+Mitchell played over 500 competitive games and won four league titles.

-Born in Belfast, Northern Ireland, Mitchell played in all youth internationals ages for Northern Ireland.
-He moved into coaching in 2022 with Larne Football Club.
-Leading the u18s to their first Harry Cavan cup final Mitchell became Youth technical director Larne FC in 2023.
-1 year later, he was appointed first team coach of Derry City.
+Born in Belfast, Northern Ireland, Mitchell represented Northern Ireland at every youth international level.
+He moved into coaching in 2022 with Larne Football Club, leading the U18s to their first Harry Cavan Cup final.
+In 2023, he became Youth Technical Director at Larne, and one year later he was appointed first-team coach of Derry City.

-He started his playing career at Greenisland F.C at the age of 8.
-He then joined Manchester City featuring in the academy U16, U18 age groups and the reserve team.
-At the age of 18 he then moved to Rangers.
-He then gained valuable experience signing for Annan Athletic, initially on loan, then signing permanently after spending five years at Rangers.
+Mitchell started his playing career at Greenisland F.C. at the age of 8.
+He then joined Manchester City, featuring for the academy U16 and U18 teams as well as the reserves.
+At the age of 18, he moved to Rangers.
+He gained further experience with Annan Athletic, initially on loan before signing permanently after five years at Rangers.
 He moved to Southport in July 2014.

-In 2015 Mitchell returned home to sign for NIFL Premiership champions Crusaders on a 3 year deal where he won 2 league titles.
-He sign moved to Linfield on a 3 year contract.
-On Friday 24 January 2020 Larne announced the signing of Mitchell after he mutually agreed his release from his contract with Linfield.
+In 2015, Mitchell returned home to sign for NIFL Premiership champions Crusaders on a three-year deal, winning two league titles.
+He then moved to Linfield on a three-year contract.
+On 24 January 2020, Larne announced the signing of Mitchell after he mutually agreed to terminate his contract with Linfield.

-In 2024 Mitchell had joined NIFL Premiership side Carrick Rangers on a season long loan.
-At the end of this season Mitchell made his move permanent.
+In 2022, Mitchell joined NIFL Premiership side Carrick Rangers on a season-long loan.
+At the end of the season, he made the move permanent.

-In 2025 Mitchell was appointed First Team Coach of League of Ireland Premier Division club Derry City.
+In 2025, Mitchell was appointed first-team coach of League of Ireland Premier Division club Derry City.